Hestia House opened its doors in May of 1981, and since that time has provided shelter and support for more than ten thousand families.

 Shelter & Support

 Hestia House provides shelter and support for up to 24 women and their children.
-It is staffed 24 hours a day, 7 days a week with ten full-time and three part time staff.
+It is staffed 24 hours a day, 7 days a week with seven full-time and four part-time staff.